uzm99/ENCE_4110_Unai_Zurbano/Lab4/Readme.md

 <h2 id="Part II">Part II — 16-bit Counter</h2>

 ### Objective
-Create a 16-bit synchronous counter using a register and adding 1 to its value.
+Create a 16-bit synchronous counter using a register that adds 1 to its value.

 ### Logic / Design
-A module is created as an adder using secuential logic and the expresion Q <= Q + 1.
+A module is created as an adder using sequential logic with the expression:
+Q <= Q + 1

-The RTL Viewer shows again a D Flip-flop implemented with the output carried into the D signal with an Add block.
+The RTL Viewer shows a D flip-flop implemented with the output carried into the D input through an adder block.

 *Figure 2.1 — 16-bit Counter RTL Viewer*